Muzz/TexMate/README.md

 # TexMate
-Texture packer importer and animation library for love2d
+Texture packer importer and animation library for LÖVE

 Written by Murry Lancashire